 By the mid 1850’s, a “customhouse broker” filed the entry documents after an importer endorsed the bill of lading over to them.
 These brokers were unregulated.
 They made entry in their own names, and not in the name of the importer.
 This led to many problems.

-The Customs Regulation of 1857, Article 194 addressed this issue saying “Entry must be made by the owner or consignee, who alone is authorized, under our revenue system, to take the prescribed oath, give the requisite bond, and pay the duties; and in cases where, from either of the causes averted to in the act [absence or sickness], the owner or consignee may be unable to attend personally at the custom-house, he will be required to be represented by a duly constituted agent or attorney, whose power must be lodged with the collector, who will make entry and perform all the necessary acts in the owners name, giving bond for the due production of his oath.”
+The Customs Regulation of 1857, Article 194 addressed this issue saying “Entry must be made by the owner or consignee, who alone is authorized, under our revenue system, to take the prescribed oath, give the requisite bond, and pay the duties.
+In cases where the owner or consignee may be unable to attend personally at the custom-house, he will be required to be represented by a duly constituted agent or attorney, whose power must be lodged with the collector, who will make entry and perform all the necessary acts in the owners name, giving bond for the due production of his oath.”

 And yet, the growing business of customshouse brokers continued basically unregulated.
 Trade expanded, but not every broker was honest.
 Thus, the necessity of government licensing and regulation of the industry became apparent.